shotstack-samples/convert-mp4-to-gif-python/README.md

 ### What is Shotstack API?

-Shotstack API is a cloud based video editing API that enables you to render multiple videos concurrently in the cloud using your favourite programming language.
-Sign up for a free developer account [here](https://dashboard.shotstack.io/register?utm_source=github&utm_campaign=sample_repos) to get your API key.
+Shotstack API is a cloud based video editing API that enables you to render multiple videos concurrently using your choice of language.
+Sign up for a free developer account [here](https://dashboard.shotstack.io/register? utm_source=github&utm_campaign=sample_repos) to get your API key.

 ### Why use Shotstack API?

 Rendering videos is a resource consuming process.
-It may take several minutes to render one video depending on the complexity of the video.
+It may take several minutes to render one video depending on the complexity.
 Shotstack enables to concurrently render multiple videos in the powerful cloud infrastructure.
 This reduces rendering time and fastens the process.
 Visit our [Docs](https://shotstack.io/docs/guide/getting-started/core-concepts/?utm_source=github&utm_campaign=sample_repos) to learn more.

 Checkout other Python demo examples in this [Github repo](https://github.com/shotstack/python-demos).